devjetsoftware/dxbuild-public/README.md

 # DXBuild

 DXBuild is a **free** command line tool.
-It makes it easier to build multi-version Delphi projects (dproj/groupproj).
+It makes it easier to build multi-version Delphi projects (Delphi 2007 or newer, dproj/groupproj).

 ## Example